sph-mn/sph-script/readme.md

 display the full path that starts from the root directory for a given path

 ### late-write
+write to output file only after all data from standard input has been read. allows to overwrite source files when using shell output redirection.

 ~~~
-parameters
-  options ... output-file
-description
-  write to output file only after all data from standard input has been read.
-  allows to overwrite source files when using shell output redirection
-options
-  --help | -h
-  --interface
+arguments: output_file
 ~~~

 #### example